 Accident?
 Maybe not.
 Because the reference to Queen Esther is not the only Jewish connection to Stuxnet.
 According to a white paper on Stuxnet by Symantec :

 “Export 16 [main installer] first checks that the configuration data is valid, after that it checks the value ‘NTVDM TRACE’ in the following registry key.
 If this value is equal to 19790509 the threat will exit,” the paper continues.
 “This is thought to be an infection marker or a ‘do not infect’ marker.
 If this is set correctly infection will not occur.
 The value appears to be a date of May 9, 1979.”

-But eventually it was leaked that it was the U.S. and Israel and the Stuxnet program was put in motion by President Bush.
-Yes liberals this time you can say it, Bush did it! (we think because neither country has confirmed)
+Following that revelation, it was leaked that it was the U.S. and Israel behind Stuxnet.
+The program was put in motion by President Bush.
+Yes liberals this time you can say it, Bush did it! (we think… because neither country has confirmed the report).

 The New York Times reported that Mr. Bush authorized a covert program to undermine the electrical and computer systems around Natanz, Iran’s major enrichment center.
 And that evolved into Stuxnet.
 To his credit President Obama, first briefed on the program even before taking office, liked the program and sped it up, according to officials familiar with the administration’s Iran strategy.

 Yossi Melman, who covers intelligence for the newspaper Haaretz and is at work on a book about Israeli intelligence over the past decade, said in a telephone interview with the NY Times that he suspected that Israel was involved.